 A Debate about Black Pudding, Surely Not?

 The idea of eating a food with a core ingredient of blood is abhorrent to many.
 Fair enough!
-There are plenty of reasoned arguments for and against doing so and it’s easy to understand why people don’t want to eat it [although it is occasionally bemusing to hear some of those same people then tell you their favourite meal includes a medium-rare Steak].
-Anyhow, that debate will continue to rage on!
+There are plenty of reasoned arguments for and against doing so and it’s easy to understand why people don’t want to eat it – that debate will continue to rage on!

-But for those of you who enjoy your black pudding, we’ve recently seen a more specific debate.
+For those of you who enjoy your black pudding, you’ve probably more recently seen a more specific debate.
 From what type of blood should your black pudding be made?
 OK, but blood is blood isn’t it?
 Well the answer, as far as black pudding is concerned, is NO.

 The first consideration is which type of animal blood should be used.
 Traditionally, depending upon region, pig or cow blood is used.
 Today’s producers will generally follow those traditions although there are some producers who will use sheep’s blood.